 Whether it is your lifestyle or working style, everything is undergoing a drastic change.

 Gone are those days when physical commuting was the norm.
-Today, telecommuting is the new normal for any workplace scenario.
+Today, telecommuting from your desk is the new normal for any workplace scenario.

 The interior design industry is no exception.